mugabiBenjamin/mini-e-commerce/README.md

 If you encounter any bugs or have feature requests, please create an issue on the [GitHub Issues](https://github.com/mugabiBenjamin/mini-e-commerce/issues) page.

-## 📄License

-This project is licensed under the MIT License.

 ## 🌟Acknowledgments

 - [Vite](https://vitejs.dev/)